PE Ratio Formula (Table of Contents)

 - Modified PE– Investors can also use a modified version of PE by using free cash flow per share instead of earnings in the denominator and adjusting for accounting issues, net debt repayments and capital expenditure needed by the company to continue the operations and expected growth.

-Significance and Use of PE Ratio Formula
+Significance and Use of Price to Earning Ratio Formula

 - Relative Valuation– PE standardizes stocks across different price and earnings and is a good indicator for identifying overpriced and underpriced stock through comparison across time and peers.
 Overpriced and underpriced markets/sectors can also be located through this ratio.